 - Completed application form with application fee - Official transcripts verifying college credits previously earned including verification of graduation.
-A student who is transferring credit from other institutions must have a 2.5 cumulative grade point index (GPI) in all previous college work.
+A student who is transferring credit from other institutions must have a 2.5 GPA in all previous college work.
 The University accepts credits only from those institutions that are fully accredited by the appropriate regional accrediting association.
-This determination is made only at the time of formal application to the University.
-You may wish to contact institutions you attended previously to ascertain their status during your period of enrollment. - Current registered nurse license for those licensed in the United States - Documentation of equivalent to a US RN license for international students plus a minimum score of 600 for the paper test and 250 for the computer based test required for the Test of English as a Foreign Language (TOEFL)
+This determination is made only at the time of formal application to the University. - Current registered nurse license for those licensed in the United States - Documentation of equivalent to a US RN license for international students plus a minimum score of 600 for the paper test and 250 for the computer based test required for the Test of English as a Foreign Language (TOEFL)